Yeghegnadzor: History

 The settlement was first mentioned as Pondzatagh during the 5th century.
 Historically, it belongs to the Vayots Dzor canton of Syunik; the 9th province of Greater Armenia (Armenia Major).
 However, the excavated layer of a cemetery and the remains of a mausoleum from the 1st millennium BC testify that the area has been settled long before the 5th century.
 The remains of the Urartian fortress near the town dates back to the 7th century BC.

 According to historical records from the 1st quarter of the 9th century, when Syunats Prince Philip, son of Vasak, moved his residence from Sisian to Vayots Dzor and fortified in Yeghegis, the name Yeghegnadzor or Yeghegyats Dzor spread across the entire province.
 During the Middle Ages, the Silk Road passed through the area of Vayots Dzor, particularly the road that currently links the town of Martuni with Yeghegnadzor.
 Many significant churches, monastic complexes, bridges and caravanserais were built in the region between the 10th and 13th centuries, when Yeghegnadzor was part of the Kingdom of Syunik under the rule of the Siunia dynasty.

 At the beginning of the 16th century, Eastern Armenia fell under the Safavid Persian rule.
 The territory of Yeghegnadzor became part of the Erivan Beglarbegi and later the Erivan Khanate.
 The period between the 16th and 17th centuries is considered to be the darkest period in the history of Yeghegnadzor.
 The region was turned into a frequent battlefield between the invading troops of the Turkic and Iranian tribes.
 As a result, many significant monuments and prosperous villages were destroyed and the population was displaced.
 In 1747, Yeghegnadzor became part of the newly-formed Nakhichevan Khanate.
-By the beginning of the 19th century, Yeghgnadzor was known as Keshishkend.
+By the beginning of the 19th century, Yeghegnadzor was known as Keshishkend.